Lesson 1: Create a project and basic package with SSIS

-Before creating a package, you need a good understanding of the formatting used in both the source data and the destination.
-Once you understand both of these data formats, you will be ready to define the transformations necessary to map the source data to the destination.
+Before creating a package, you need to understand the formatting used in both the source data and the destination.
+Then, you be ready to define the transformations necessary to map the source data to the destination.

-For this tutorial, the source data is a set of historical currency data contained in the flat file, SampleCurrencyData.txt.
+For this tutorial, the source data is a set of historical currency data in a flat file named SampleCurrencyData.txt.
 The source data has the following four columns: the average rate of the currency, a currency key, a date key, and the end-of-day rate.

-Here is an example of the source data contained in the SampleCurrencyData.txt file:
+Here is an example of the source data in the SampleCurrencyData.txt file:

 1.00070049USD9/3/05 0:001.001201442 1.00020004USD9/4/05 0:001 1.00020004USD9/5/05 0:001.001201442 1.00020004USD9/6/05 0:001 1.00020004USD9/7/05 0:001.00070049 1.00070049USD9/8/05 0:000.99980004 1.00070049USD9/9/05 0:001.001502253 1.00070049USD9/10/05 0:000.99990001 1.00020004USD9/11/05 0:001.001101211 1.00020004USD9/12/05 0:000.99970009

-When working with flat file source data, it is important to understand how the Flat File connection manager interprets the flat file data.
+When working with flat file source data, it's important to understand how the Flat File connection manager interprets the flat file data.
 If the flat file source is Unicode, the Flat File connection manager defines all columns as [DT_WSTR] with a default column width of 50.
-If the flat file source is ANSI-encoded, the columns are defined as [DT_STR] with a column width of 50.
-You will probably have to change these defaults to make the string column types more appropriate for your data.
-To do this, you will need to look at the data type of the destination where the data will be written to and then choose the correct type within the Flat File connection manager.
+If the flat file source is ANSI-encoded, the columns are defined as [DT_STR] with a default column width of 50.
+You probably have to change these defaults to make the string column types more applicable for your data.
+You need to look at the data type of the destination, and then choose that type within the Flat File connection manager.